nodormu/Cisco-Dev-Notebook/README.md

-# Cisco-Dev-Notebook
-Dev notes for various types of Cisco device management
+This notebook serves the purpose of providing pseudo notes for setting up options on Cisco devices.